thehxdev/bfi/README.md

 # BFI

-BFI is a BrainF\*ck language interpreter written in C and compatible with C99 standard.
+BFI is a BrainF\*ck interpreter and compiler written in C and compatible with C99 standard.

 For more information about BrainF\*ck read the [BrainF\*ck wikipedia page](https://en.wikipedia.org/wiki/Brainfuck).